churris-x/google-search-shortcuts/README.md

 - Add a space when focusing the search box
 - `a` shows all results, `i` shows images, `v` shows videos, `m` goes to maps

-- **Dynamic Link Visibility:** As you scroll the search page using the mouse or other methods, the selected link updates to ensure it remains visible.

 - **Margin Adjustment:** A minimum distance is maintained between the selected result box and the top and bottom of the page.

 ## Todo
 - [x] Make this work on firefox as well
 - [x] Fix storage permissions so it doesn't need to use `local` storage
-- [ ] Make it so if the options return `undefined`, default settings still load
+- [x] Make it so if the options return `undefined`, default settings still load
 - [ ] Substitute [deprecated keycode](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) with the [key property](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key)
 - [ ] Make all results, images, videos work -> find "Filters and topics" element, then closest() images link and click
 - [ ] Add ability to focus on tools?
+And go to year?
+T-> time -> Y -> year
+- [ ] Fix add space when selecting search bar feature

 ## License and Acknowledgements
 All code is under the [GPL v3 license][gpl3].